mklakhan/partay_tracker/README.md

 ---

 ## Contributing
-Anyone can contribute to this file by forking the repo, adding their code to the application, and then sending any of the contributors a pull request so the main branch can be updated.
+Anyone can contribute to this application by forking the repo, adding their code to the application, and then sending any of the contributors a pull request so the main branch can be updated.

 ---